boostercloud/booster/docs/chapters/06_going-deeper.md

 -  **framework-provider-aws-\***

-Other providers packages are currently under development.
+Other providers packages are currently under experimental support.
 Some of the features might be missing:

-- **framework-provider-local-\***.
-The Booster framework local provider combines in-memory databases with a GraphQL API served through a Node.js Express Server.
-The local runtime is a convenient and fast way to deploy and test your code in a local development environment.
-From the API and semantic perspectives, there are no differences from using a real cloud provider, it just runs locally!
 - **framework-provider-kubernetes-\***
 - **framework-provider-azure-\***

 ##  Configuration and environments

 Booster uses sensible defaults, convention over configuration, and code inference to reduce dramatically the amount of configuration needed.
 However, there are some aspects that can't be inferred (like the application name) or the provider library used for each [environment](#environments).

 ###  Booster configuration

 You configure your application by calling the `Booster.configure()` method.
 There are no restrictions about where you should do this call, but the convention is to do it in your configuration files located in the `src/config` folder.
 This folder will get automatically generated for you after running the `boost new:project <project-name>` CLI command.